mhichen/website/_posts/2014-03-01-miscellaneous.md

 [Economist](http://www.economist.com/)

-In college, I used to write for the Columbia Daily Spectator; [Here](http://www.columbiaspectator.com/contributors/ivy-chen) are the pieces I've written.
+In college, I used to write and take photographs for the Columbia Daily Spectator; [These](http://www.columbiaspectator.com/contributors/ivy-chen) are the pieces I've written.